starcraftman/pakit/docs/pakit_recipes.rst

 --------
 This page will document how to write recipes.

-I have tried to make it easy while maintaing the ability for powerful customization.
+I have tried to make it easy while maintaining the ability for powerful customization.
 In order to write recipes...

 #.
 You should be able to program python at a basic level.
 Writing a class with methods